tom-seddon/b2/doc/Overview.md

 timeline to rewind the timeline back to that point and continue recording.

+Click `Replay` to play the timeline back.

+### Saving a video

 Having recorded a timeline, click the `Video` button to produce a video starting from that point.
 Select the combination of resolution and audio bitrate from the popup.

-The lossless option saves out a sequence of numbered TGA files and WAV files, completely unprocessed, for stitching with something like ffmpeg.
-The audio is 250 KHz float, as used by b2 internally; the video is 50 fps, 736x576.
-(To accurately reproduce BBC output, have the video processing tool resize these to 707x576.)
+The lossless option saves out a sequence of numbered TGA files and WAV files, completely unprocessed, plus concat files that you can use with ffmpeg for stitching them together.
+The audio is 250 KHz float, as used by b2 internally; each frame is 736x576, timestamp as per the concat file.

-For compressed video, when available, you'll always get two resolution
+For compressed video, when available, you'll get two resolution
-options: lower res 1:1 BBC pixels, and higher res 2:1 BBC pixels.
+options: lower res 1:1 BBC pixels (736x576), and higher res 2:1 BBC pixels (1472x1152).
+Both are variable frame rate, typically 50 fps.
-(Both are 50 Hz.)
 The 2:1 option just does a very basic upscale, nothing fancy; it exists so that when uploaded to YouTube the video comes out as HD 1080p50.

-Depending on system, you may get multiple audio bitrate and/or output format options (apologies for inconsistency - I hope to improve this).
-FLAC is best quality, and failing that higher Kb/sec = better.
-Pick the best output that works with whichever program you're using to play back.

-Click `Replay` to play the timeline back.
+Audio is FLAC when possible.

 ## Screenshot